 Interface set-up and security implications

-The wholesale offering has been set up in such a way, that AO personnel does not have direct access to ’s systems.
+The wholesale offering has been set up in such a way, that AO personnel does not have direct access to Wyre’s systems.
 All functionality required is offered through a secure API, which is linked to one specific AO.
 Per AO, a key is foreseen which is combined with the request, effectively making sure that the Chinese wall principle is implemented in each API call.

-Following is an overview of all interfaces between and the AO.
+Following is an overview of all interfaces between Wyre and the AO.
 Per interface, the applicable security implications/requirements are listed.
 This document does not provide technical details on how the interface should be set up.
 Please refer to the appropriate technical project documentation for this information.

-Each AO who applies for at least one RO of implies acceptance of the security requirements as outlined in this document.
+Each AO who applies for at least one RO of Wyre implies acceptance of the security requirements as outlined in this document.

 Application Programming Interface (API)